tannerdolby/eleventy-plugin-sharp-respimg/README.md

 - Using `srcset` and `sizes`, you can deliver [variable-resolution images](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/), which respond to variable layout widths and screen densities.

 ## Usage Options
-Supply the values as name=value pairs to the shortcode like shown in the example above.
+Supply the values as name-value pairs to the shortcode like shown in the example above.

 You can also use global data or front matter to supply values to the shortcode like this: